– Last Updated Jan 05, 2022

 One of the most popular Ring Lights is the Godox LR120 12 inch.
 This ring light is a multipurpose light for product shots, live video recording, makeup, selfie photos, online teaching, dark scenery vlogging, etc.

-Reflectors / Foam Boards
+Reflectors and Foam Boards

-The Neewer 5-in-1 portable round photography lighting reflector is a great choice.
+Reflectors: The Neewer 5-in-1 portable round photography lighting reflector is a great choice.
 This collapsible multi-purpose reflector is a very helpful lighting accessory solution.
-It includes 5 different reflectors (silver, gold, white, black, and translucent fabric) and it is very easy to pack and take with you if you photographing products in a client’s space.
+It includes 5 different reflectors (silver, gold, white, black, and translucent fabric) and it is very easy to pack and take with you if you photograph products in a client’s space.

-In addition, you can combine this with a single light photography stand for reflectors.
+Light Stands: In addition, you can combine this with a single light photography stand for reflectors.
 This way it will be easier for you to place the reflector closer to your product.
 This Neewer 6 feet/190 Centimeters Photo Studio Photography Light Stand is great!

-Shadows add depth.
+V-Flat Foam Boards: Shadows add depth.
 To reduce shadows or direct them, you either have to use a foam board to reflect light back onto your scene or use another light to fill in the shadows.
 Foam reflectors are another great solution like the V-FLAT WORLD Tabletop Reflector (Black/White).

-Furthermore, the foam reflectors can be used in different scenarios.
+Furthermore, foam reflectors can be used in different scenarios.
 You can literally do anything to direct the light as you can see in the image below.
 This is an example using two white foam reflectors, one strobe light, a black backdrop, and two led lights on each side.

 Here’s another example in the image below.
 Notice the differences between using the white or black foam reflector.
 It’s totally up to you to create the style you want.
 Personally, I prefer the whiteboard to show more detail and introduce softer light to my product.